-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS (CONTINUED) YEARS ENDED DECEMBER 31, 1997, 1998 AND 1999 AND SIX MONTHS ENDED JUNE 30, 2000
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS (CONTINUED) YEARS ENDED DECEMBER 31, 1997, 1998 AND 1999 AND SIX MONTHS ENDED JUNE 30, 2000 (INFORMATION AS OF JUNE 30, 2000 AND FOR THE SIX MONTHS ENDED JUNE 30, 1999 AND 2000 IS UNAUDITED)

-Recognition.
+In October 1997, the American Institute of Certified Public Accountants issued SOP 97-2, Software Revenue Recognition.
+This statement provides guidance on applying generally accepted accounting principles in recognizing revenue on software transactions and superceded SOP 91-1, Software Revenue Recognition.
 SOP 97-2 was effective for transactions entered into in 1998.
 The adoption of this standard did not have a material effect on the Company's financial position or results of operations.